ekrasmussen/Signlanguage-toolkit/README.md

 - [x] Create Recorder software

-- [x] Add functionality for Reader to read video files instead of webcam files
+- [x] Add functionality for Reader to also read video files

 - [ ] Creation of a bigger dataset